prisma/specs/binaries/Readme.md

 - If the pinned binary is not found during the generated code's runtime, it should throw.

 - If the pinned binary is a known binary but does not work for the current platform, try other known binaries from `binaryTargets`.
 This would make the use cases work where build machine is different from deploy machine, like in the case of zeit's now.

+- If the pinned binary is a known binary but not listed in the `binaryTargets`, throw because these binaries won't be downloaded.

 - If the pinned binary is a custom binary but does not work for the current platform, generated code's runtime should throw.